ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 doubling performance[^1] 🎉.

 The journey getting here took over two years, the creation of two new dev tools, and lots and lots of headscratching.
-Let's go down memory line shall we?
+Let's go down memory lane, shall we?

 ______________________________________________________________________